mattumland/ticker/README.md

 3. npm start to run the developer server

 ## Planning
 The app was created as a take home assignment with a timeline of 6 hours.
 This is tight time restriction called for a simple design and user flow.
 Wireframes were created to ensure the layout was thought through prior to the start of coding.
+The design is intentionally simple to take full advantage of the image content provided by the API.
+Rather than create an elaborate color scheme or brand, Ticker lets the story titles and images to the talking.

+A similar "less is more" approach is used for the header, which uses dynamic buttons to both filter the stories and announce to the user what filter is currently applied.

 ![Web 1920 – 1](https://user-images.githubusercontent.com/72086109/121387448-adf75e00-c918-11eb-9d0a-f33af880d28e.png)
 ![Web 1920 – 2](https://user-images.githubusercontent.com/72086109/121387467-afc12180-c918-11eb-87c2-7486f25bc7c5.png)